renaissance-publishing/renaissance/content/chapters/28-building-characters.md

 River (a lawyer, expert in law and history) might come to dominate an intrigue game set in the Kingdoms of Men, but he might also be of little or no use in an exploration game set on an island hundreds or thousands of *demarc* out to sea.

 If you're building a character for a one-off game, it's easy to match their expertise to the situation; if you're building a character for a persistent group, that's likely to go on different adventures in different places, it can be trickier.
-While the *Scholar* and *Jack of All Trades* classes can help, no one Analyst could ever possibly cover all—or even most—of the areas of knowledge that a group might require.
+While the *Scholar* and *Jack of All Trades* classes can help, no one Analyst could ever possibly cover all — or even most — of the areas of knowledge that a group might require.

 Practically, its important to make sure that every character picks up at least a few ranks in the Knowledge skills that represent their ares of expertise.
-(Since you'll have supporting skills — like Research—that many of other characters won't, your skills as an Analyst will still be essential.)
+(Since you'll have supporting skills — like Research — that many of other characters won't, your skills as an Analyst will still be essential.)

 ### Building an Analyst